Nesting instinct during pregnany FAQs

 What are the most extreme reactions to nesting you have come across?

-I have come across a number of women who have painted entire rooms alone at around 40 weeks pregnant, climbing up step ladders to clean high-up locations, scrubbing bathroom floors on hands and knees.
+I have come across a number of women who have painted entire rooms alone at around 40 weeks pregnant, climbing up step ladders to clean high-up locations, and scrubbing bathroom floors on hands and knees.